-No person shall operate a motorized scooter on any street, sidewalk, pathway or any other park district property without the express written authorization of the Park District Board or Executive Director.
+.
+Electric scooters may be utilized within the District's path system but at no time shall they exceed 15 mph.
 Persons with disabilities may operate electric or battery powered carts designed to mitigate those disabilities while on sidewalks and pathways so long as those carts are operated in a safe and appropriate manner.